Directed Polymer Transfer Matrices as a Unified Generator of Distinct One-Point Fluctuation Laws: Matrix--level Observables beyond endpoint geometries

 We also examine the full distribution of the standardized $\ln\lambda_1(t)$ at different times and compute its skewness and excess kurtosis, presented in Fig.~\ref{fig:distribution_largest_eigenvalues}.
-Within the accessible time range, these cumulants remain systematically distinct from the canonical Tracy–Widom GUE and GOE benchmark values.
+We define the standardized logarithmic leading eigenvalue as Within the accessible time range, these cumulants remain systematically distinct from the canonical Tracy–Widom GUE and GOE benchmark values.
 In particular, no clear convergence toward known TW cumulants is observed over the simulated regime.

 Taken together, these results indicate that $\ln\lambda_1(t)$ exhibits KPZ-like $t^{1/3}$ fluctuation growth over an intermediate window, while its one-point statistics do not coincide with geometry--selected Tracy--Widom or Baik--Rains subclasses discussed in Sec.~\ref{sec:kpz_matrix_elements}.